sodonnell/bash/README.md

 configure.rhel7.sh
 =
-Configure Red Hat Enterprise Linux (RHEL) 7.5 to run Python 3.4, AWS CLI utilities, PHP 7.3, MySQL 8.0 and Apache 2.4.
+Configure Red Hat Enterprise Linux (RHEL) 7.5 to run Python 3.4, AWS CLI utilities, PHP 7.2, MySQL 8.0 and Apache 2.4.

 This script is considered experimental for development/testing environments (only).
-This script and configuration is not intended for (most) current production environments (since PHP 7.3 is still an "alpha" release).
+This script and configuration is not intended for (most) current production environments.

 dualgate_multinet.sh
 =